 There are many ways to help out at St. Mark's!
-We have a energetic cadre of volunteers, but are always looking for new people.
+We have a energetic cadre of volunteers, but we are always looking for new people.
 The following list gives a broad sketch of ministry opportunities within our parish.
-If you would like more information or feel called to serve, please email our parish administrator, Marti Taber, at firstname.lastname@example.org
+If you would like more information or feel called to serve, please email our parish administrator, Marti Taber, at firstname.lastname@example.org, if you would like to be added to the Rota of weekly service volunteers.

 Ministry opportunities at St. Mark's